 Pre-packaged foods like chopped vegetables or meal kits inflate costs significantly.
 Preparing meals from scratch saves money and reduces waste.
 Simple recipes make this approach accessible.

-• Prepare from scratch: Buy whole vegetables, fruits, or bulk grains to save up to $100 monthly.
+- Prepare from scratch: Buy whole vegetables, fruits, or bulk grains to save up to $100 monthly.
 Invest in tools like a food chopper to save time.
 Batch-prep ingredients for quick meals.
 Store leftovers properly to avoid spoilage.
+Using structured approaches like the zero-based budgeting method helps you plan these savings more effectively.

 2.9.
 Shop at different stores for the best deals